An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Barycenters

-In this section we apply the results of the previous section to the functions $g_{\mu_\phi}(x,x)$ and the sets $\MinResLoc(\phi^n)$.
-Note that the invariant measure $\mu_\phi$ has continuous potentials (\cite{BR} Proposition 10.7), hence the results of Lemma~\ref{lem:barynonempty} and Proposition~\ref{prop:RL} apply.
+We now apply the results of the previous section to the functions $g_{\mu_\phi}(x,x)$ and the sets $\MinResLoc(\phi^n)$.
+Note that the canonical measure $\mu_\phi$ has continuous potentials (\cite{BR} Proposition 10.7), hence the results of Proposition~\ref{prop:RL} apply.
+Several of the proofs in this section will rely on the following definition: